opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ### Resource Description Framework (RDF)

 RDF can be described as the "HTML for data" (https://www.w3.org/TR/rdf11-primer/): a shared language for representing data on the Web.
 RDF is based on representing data as triples of the form subject-predicate-object ("Bob"-"is interested in"-"Mona Lisa"): by gluing these triples together, we obtain a graph.
 Each entity (subject, predicate, or object) is identified by a URI, except objects, since they can be also literals instead of resources.
-RDF is stored in Triple Stores: Blazegraph is the one we use (https://www.blazegraph.com/).
+RDF is stored in Triple Stores: [GraphDB](http://graphdb.ontotext.com/) is the one we use, through the RDF Java Framewor [RDF4J](http://rdf4j.org/).

 ### SPARQL